Encumeada

 • Espetada: Grilled beef skewers seasoned with garlic and bay leaves.

-• Madeira Wine: Sample the island’s famous fortified wine, which comes in various styles.
+• Madeira Wine: Enjoy the island’s renowned fortified wine, available in various styles.

 Where to Stay in Encumeada

-• Pousada da Juventude da Madeira: A budget-friendly option with stunning views.
+• Pousada da Juventude da Madeira: A cost-effective choice with stunning views.

-• Hotel Monte Mar: Offers a blend of comfort and local charm.
+• Hotel Monte Mar: Combines comfort with local charm.

-• Quinta da Casa Branca: A luxurious choice surrounded by beautiful gardens.
+• Quinta da Casa Branca: A luxurious option surrounded by beautiful gardens.

 Practical Travel Tips

-• Language: Portuguese is the official language; however, many locals speak English.
+• Language: Portuguese is the official language, but many locals speak English.

-• Currency: The Euro (€) is used in Portugal; ensure you have some cash for local markets.
+• Currency: The Euro (€) is used in Portugal; having cash is advisable for local markets.

 • Safety: Madeira is generally safe for tourists, but always exercise common sense.